American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 environment variables should be sourced and the translator should be run with a python3 interpreter.
 The translator has been tested with Openvino 2020.1 and Python3.6 but should work with any Python3 or recent Openvino version.
-The audible portion currently requires VLC media player to be installed.
-The app also requires an internet connection.
-The translator requires a camera (device id 0 is default) to capture the ASL gestures for translation.
-The ASL Translator relies on the following python libraries…
+The audible portion currently requires VLC media player to be installed and an internet connection.
+To capture the ASL gestures for translation the camera device id 0 (default).
+The ASL translator relies on the following python libraries…

 a.
 OpenCV 4.0.1